 Our long-term incentive plan is comprised entirely of restricted stock units, for which awards are divided equally between time-and performance-based awards.
-Long-term incentive awards contain various incentive levels based on the participant's accountability and potential influence on our performance, with target opportunities established as a percentage of base salary based on the median market data.
+LTIP awards contain various incentive levels based on the participant's accountability and potential influence on our performance, with target opportunities established as a percentage of base salary based on the median market data.